 You really want to bring home all of the lessons, insights, and good vibes, but it often feels like two steps forward and one step back.
 Your energy is low, you daydream about going back, and you worry you’ll lose the life-changing experience.

-However, I’ve been to this rodeo before and this time, I’m seeing ways to ease the transition, as well as solidify an integration of my thru-hike experience into my daily life.
+However, I’ve been to this rodeo before and this time, I’m seeing ways to ease the transition, as well as solidify an integration of my Tahoe Rim thru-hike experience into my daily life.
 Today, I want to share these reminders with you because I really do believe that we’re all in this together.

 For a few days, I wasn’t sharing much more than this.
 I didn’t think people would get it.
 I was sad it was over and didn’t feel like talking about it.
 This sort of attitude is THE WORST for integration.

 Get out the map, show the pictures, and tell the stories.
 Your loved ones want to know all about it and your soul wants to share!
 Talking about your experience out loud will help to solidify that which you want to bring back into your daily life.